German Solo: Play

 Trick play is as in whist.
 Forehand leads to the first trick.
 Players must follow suit if possible; if not, they can play anything.
 Whoever plays the highest trump or, if no trumps are played, the highest card of the suit led, wins the trick and leads to the next trick.

-The declaring party, i.e. the soloist or, in an alliance, the declarer declarer's partner, must win 5 of the 8 tricks.
+The declaring party, i.e. the soloist or, in an alliance, the declarer's partner, must win 5 of the 8 tricks.
 If declarer's party wins the first 5 tricks they can stop the game to get a bonus for prime.
 Or they can continue playing: they cannot score prime but may be able to score a Durchmarsch (slam, lit. "all tricks") by winning all tricks.

 In a Frage or Grossfrage, if the suit of the called ace or king is led, the called card must be played.
 If that hasn't happened by the fifth trick, the declarer may ask "partner?"
 (Helfer?) and the partner responds "here" (Hier!).
 In this case, a slam is not permitted.
 A Frage with acorns as the trump suit has precedence during the auction, but is played in the same way as a Frage in other suits.